Strategic fit review · Apogee access path

 GIG starts with the musician, then connects the band, capture path, playback path, and command surface into one operating language.

-Each musician has their own endpoint: sounds, effects, patches, in-ear monitor mix, playback, talkback, sheet music, and instrument or microphone input.
+Each musician has their own Rig: sounds, effects, patches, in-ear monitor mix, playback, talkback, sheet music, and instrument or microphone input.

-The workstations plug together by network cable.
+The Rigs plug together by network cable.
 Everyone can hear the session, share playback, and build their own personal mix while still staying inside one shared environment.

 Cube is the simple modular path: fast setup, smaller I/O nodes, and the same operating language without the full rack footprint.

-Racks are the premium path: two touchscreen-faced analog frames with swappable PCB cards for preamp, compressor, EQ, tone, routing, summing, monitoring, and serious studio capture.
+Racks are the premium path: two touchscreen-faced analog frames with historic input cards, output/print cards, Tape Cylinder routing, summing, monitoring, and serious studio capture.

 Once the mix is ready, Venue carries it into the gig: the audio file plays back at the recorded mix's level relationships, then the system helps translate that balance to the room.